Balsamarium

 Not on View

-Free blown and tooled.
-Rim folded outward, upward, inward, and flattened.
-Cylindrical neck with tool mark at its base.
-Near conical body with constriction at middle marking double convex wall.
-Base flattened.
-No pontil mark.
+The vessel was free-blown and tooled.
+The rim is folded outward, upward, inward, and then flattened.
+The cylindrical neck shows a slight tool mark at its base.
+The body is near conical with a constriction at mid-height that creates a double convex profile.
+The base is flattened and lacks a pontil mark.

 Comparative ReferencesSee also Vessberg 1952, pl.
 VII nos.
 28-29.
 Hayes 1975, no. 215 fig. 8 and pl.
 10 gives no other parallels except Vessberg.
 Check Bagatti and Milik, Dominus Flevit A II 226-233 (dated ? mid 3 c by Barag) but cf. Franciscans in Nazareth 71 Barag 1970 (pl.
 13) dated 2nd quart - end of 1st c and idem(?) from Huqoq.
 Amman in QDAP.1st-2nd century CE